yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 It is RECOMMENDED the Allowlist be managed as a single-use object, destructed after each protocol flow ends.

 It is RECOMMENDED Client App allows only one OAuth request processing at a time.

+## Open redirection by User-Interacting Authorization Server's App

+It is RECOMMENDED that User-Interacting Authorization Server's App establishes trust in native_callback_uri to mitigate open redirection attacks and reject untrusted urls.

 ## Authorization code theft and injection